 According to the indictment, Bailey is the owner of Eye For Change Youth & Family Services, Inc., a nonprofit organization based in Cleveland; the other 8 defendants are his employees.
 Prosecutors are accusing the defendants of falsely billing Medicaid for services that were never performed from February 2017 to September 2020.

-The indictment accuses Bailey of paying White and Wilson, who are licensed independent social workers, to use their social worker provider numbers and credentials to bill Medicaid for mental health screenings that were never performed.
-Bailey, Brown, White, and Wilson also allegedly billed Medicaid for counseling services without putting an appropriate treatment plan in place for clients, as is required by law.
+The indictment accuses the non-profit organization owner of paying two licensed independent social workers to use their social worker provider numbers and credentials to bill Medicaid for mental health screenings that were never performed.
+The owner and three more defendants also allegedly billed Medicaid for counseling services without putting an appropriate treatment plan in place for clients, as is required by law.

-Bailey, Brown, White, and Wilson are further accused of paying kickbacks in the form of cash, rent or bill payments, and gift cards to Medicaid beneficiaries to keep them as clients and bill Medicaid for services Eye For Change never provided.
+The four defendants are further accused of paying kickbacks in the form of cash, rent or bill payments, and gift cards to Medicaid beneficiaries to keep them as clients and bill Medicaid for services Eye For Change never provided.
 They would also allegedly direct Eye For Change employees to “misdiagnose Medicaid beneficiaries to continue to get authorization from the Ohio Department of Medicaid to provide services and to bill at higher rates,” according to the indictment.
-Bailey, Brown, Tucker, Oliver, Ganaway, Steele, and Kellom purportedly directed and allowed employees to insert fictitious progress notes into their clients’ electronic records in order to create the fake documents required when submitting Medicaid claims.
+The defendants purportedly directed and allowed employees to insert fictitious progress notes into their clients’ electronic records in order to create the fake documents required when submitting Medicaid claims.

 “These defendants are accused of defrauding a tax-payer funded health care benefit program that was created to assist some of the most vulnerable among us,” said First Assistant U.S. Attorney Bridget Brennan.
 “Their alleged conduct, including the payment of kickbacks, was designed simply to enrich themselves.
 We are grateful for the hard work of the agencies involved who, like us, are dedicated to bringing allegations of fraud and illegal kickbacks before the court.”